clojurebridge-minneapolis/track1-chatter/Pages/Page 3_Start project.md

 We see there's been one commit, the commit hash (which uniquely identifies every commit), the author's name, the date, and the commit comment.

-By keeping track of changes, git makes it easy to go back to an earlier point -- you are creating different versions of the file.
+By keeping track of changes, git makes it easy to go back to an earlier point &mdash; you are creating different versions of the file.
 By itself, it won't do much if our hard drive suddenly dies.
 But git allows you to have repositories on other computers, so if your computer dies, your code lives on.
 GitHub is a company hosting source code; it's free if you don't mind that other people can see your code.
 As a safety measure, and for version control, we will put our code on GitHub.

 Log into [https://github.com](https://github.com) and click, "create repository" (the "+" sign on the top menu).
 Name it "Chatter".
 That will open a page for your new repository.
 We want to push an existing repository, enter the following: